We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Our favorite casserole dish was the Staub Stoneware Rectangular Covered Baker; it had wide, looped handles that were easy to grasp, and it baked up perfect macaroni and cheese and flan.
 The casserole dish from Emile Henry was another good, affordable pick.

-Ah, the humble casserole dish—this homey piece of kitchen gear plays such a mighty role in our daily lives.
-Lasagna, stuffed cabbage rolls, macaroni and cheese, green bean casserole, baked mashed potatoes; all that is good and pure and wholesome emerges from these standby, no-frills dishes.
-And since they’re simple—vessels usually made of ceramic or glass with handles for moving into and out of the oven—finding a great casserole dish was quite the challenge.
+Ah, the humble casserole dish—this homey piece of kitchen gear plays such a mighty role in my daily cooking routine.
+Lasagna, stuffed cabbage rolls, macaroni and cheese, green bean casserole, baked mashed potatoes; all that is good and pure and wholesome emerges from these no-frills dishes.
+And since they’re simple— usually made of ceramic or glass with handles for moving into and out of the oven—finding a great casserole dish can be challenging.

 The Tests